Most homepage copy is written from the wrong seat.

 Visitors don't read monologues.
 They scan for relevance.
 If they can't find it in five seconds, they leave.

-Here's the framework I use to fix this on every project.
+This is the framework I use on every project.

 Start with the visitor, not the business